ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

 The protocol in this document is designed such that information pertaining to issuance of a token is limited to parties that need it for completing the protocol.
 In particular, honest-but-curious Attesters learn only the Issuer's Origin Alias as described in
-{{anon-issuer-origin-id}}, any per-Client information necessary for attestation, and the target Issuer for a given token request.
+{{issuers-origin-alias}}, any per-Client information necessary for attestation, and the target Issuer for a given token request.
 The Attester does not directly learn the origin name associated with a given token request, though it does learn the distribution of tokens across Client interactions.
 This auxiliary information could be used to infer the Origin